taishi-i/awesome-japanese-nlp-resources/README.md

  * [spacy_tutorial](https://github.com/yuibi/spacy_tutorial) - spaCy tutorial in English and Japanese. spacy-transformers, BERT, GiNZA.
  * [negima](https://github.com/cocodrips/negima) - Negima is a Python package to extract phrases in Japanese text by using the part-of-speeches based rules you defined.
  * [YouyakuMan](https://github.com/neilctwu/YouyakuMan) - Extractive summarizer using BertSum as summarization model
+ * [japanese-numbers-python](https://github.com/takumakanari/japanese-numbers-python) - A parser for Japanese number (Kanji, arabic) in the natural language.